rveciana/BasemapTutorial/docs/backgrounds.rst

 `arcgisimage(server='http://server.arcgisonline.com/ArcGIS', service='ESRI_Imagery_World_2D', xpixels=400, ypixels=None, dpi=96, verbose=False, **kwargs) <http://matplotlib.org/basemap/api/basemap_api.html#mpl_toolkits.basemap.Basemap.arcgisimage>`_

 * server can be used to connect to another server using the same REST API
 * service is the layer to draw.
-To get the full list of available layers, check the `API webpage <http://server.arcgisonline.com/arcgis/rest/services>`_,
+To get the full list of available layers, check the `API web page <http://server.arcgisonline.com/arcgis/rest/services>`_,
 * xpixels actually sets the zoom of the image.
 A bigger number will ask a bigger image, so the image will have more detail.
 So when the zoom is bigger, the xsize must be bigger to maintain the resolution
 * ypixels can be used to force the image to have a different number of pixels in the y direction that the ones defined with the aspect ratio.
 By default, the aspect ratio is maintained, which seems a good value
 * dpi is the image resolution at the output device.
 Changing its value will change the number of pixels, but not the zoom level